Log In to Church Center

 Confession and Celebration

-When your child has accepted Christ we want to celebrate with you!
+When your child has acknowledged Jesus as their Lord and Savior, we want to celebrate with you!
 Share your story with us, and we’ll provide some next steps and resources to continue building your child’s faith.

 NMC Kids Find Story